czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

     - The Sapir-Whorf hypothesis claims that our understanding of the world is strongly influenced by the language we speak
       - Leads to the suggestion that people process words to form some sort of nonverbal representation
       - Words can serve as anchor points that affect how we perceive the world
-    - From the viewpoint of formal logic, representing the same knowledge in two different wats makes absolutely no difference
+    - From the viewpoint of formal logic, representing the same knowledge in two different ways makes absolutely no difference
       - The same facts will be derivable from either representation
       - In practice, one representation might require fewer steps to derive a conclusion
       - For non-deductive tasks such as learning from experience, outcomes are necessarily dependent on the form of the representations used